-Few police investigations get as far as a full trial, but even at the earliest stages, surgeons can find police investigations incredibly stressful.
+Few police investigations get as far as a full trial, but even at the earliest stages, surgeons/doctors can find police investigations incredibly stressful.
 Therefore, Incision has produced this guide to give Incision members an overview of the earliest stage of the police investigation process, to demystify it and also to highlight how the Incision insurance policies and the Incision medico-legal helpline can assist you.

 Overview of the initial stages of a Police investigation